adamchainz/pelican_novapost/content/django-configuration-files-rebased.rst

 Configuration management features
 *********************************

-What do I need to manage configuration?
+Why do I need to manage configuration?

 * **I want to share and reuse configuration patterns at every level**: